 It is essential to progress complaints quickly and efficiently.
 The Communications Team will monitor responses and actions on complaints with the Manager responsible.
 Where it is evident that a target time will not be met, the complainant should be kept up to date and given a timescale as to when they can expect a response.
 For complaints relating to a tenancy, if the complainant does not accept the revised timescale they should be given the contact details of the Housing Ombudsman so that the resident can challenge our plan for responding should they choose to do so.

-The final response, signed by the Manager/Team Leader, should be forwarded to the Communications Team for sending out.
+The final response should be signed by the Manager/Team Leader.
 The response will be attached to the Complaints Management system and a category and learning outcome will be recorded.

 The categories are: